Enforcement, Citations & Appeals FAQ

 Payment of citations may be made ONLINE, in person at the Transportation office, or through the mail.
 Payment options are as follows: money order, all campus card, Visa, MasterCard, Discover, American Express, and debit card.
 All Campus Card and check transactions MUST be made in person at the Transportation Customer Service.
 Checks and money orders should be made out to NC State.
 Returned checks will be charged a $25 service fee.

-I never saw the ticket; what can I do?
+I never saw the citation; what can I do?

-Either appeal or pay the ticket.
+Either appeal or pay the citation.
 If the time elapsed is beyond the 7-day appeal deadline, contact Transportation at 919-515-3424. directly.

-No, you do not need to pay your ticket before your initial appeal.
+No, you do not need to pay your citation before your initial appeal.

 Someone else drove my car.
-Am I still responsible for the ticket?
+Am I still responsible for the citation?

 Yes, it’s your vehicle and your permit; you are responsible.

 What are the hours for permit enforcement and pay lots?